Raynsad/learning-git/README.md

 - They cannot tell which parts of the code were written by who, nor can they merge the two versions together without a ton of effort

 ### Problem 2:
-- The night before submitting the project, both Alice and Bob make changes to different parts of the code
+- Both Alice and Bob make changes to different parts of the code
 - They compile the code and the program breaks.
 They want to go back to an old version to try and fix the breaking changes
 - How do they revert JUST the breaking changes?